-- take your temperature, pulse and blood pressure and do a urine test; - palpate (feel) your tummy to check the position of your baby and listen to your baby's heartbeat; - start a continuous monitoring of your baby's heartbeat for 20 minutes; - examine you internally (vaginal examination) to check how much your cervix has opened.
+- · take your temperature, pulse and blood pressure and do a urine test; - palpate (feel) your turnmy to check the position of your baby and listen to your baby's heartbeat; - examine you internally (vaginal examination) to check how much your cervix has opened.

 The midwife will discuss this assessment with you and your partner and plan the next stage of your care.
 If you are in established labour you will be transferred to the delivery suite.
-If you are in early labour and the observations are all normal, you have the option of returning home to await events or we can admit you to the general prenatal ward.
-If there are any concerns about you or your baby you will be seen by the doctor.
+If you are in early labour and the observations are all normal, you may be advised to return home.
+If there are any concerns about you or your baby or if you require pain relief, you will be admitted to our 'early labour' ward.